Networking features in Docker Desktop for WindowsEstimated reading time: 3 minutes

 starts a container (in detached mode) and the

--P exposes all ports on the
+-P flag publishes all exposed ports of the

 container to random ports on the host.